Post-COVID Trends in Customer Service

 How this is being done:

-• Businesses are outsourcing to distributed specialists.
-The question of whether to keep customer service functions in-house or outsourcing them is important.
-However, the management challenges of distributed teams adds to the benefit of partnering with specialists.
+Businesses are outsourcing to distributed specialists.
+The question of whether to keep customer service functions in-house or outsource them is important.
+In-house teams can be challenging to recruit and manage, while distributed specialists take that responsibility away.
 Outsourced flexibility also complements the flexibility of WFH policies.

 Trend 2: Onshore outsourcing

-Companies are bringing customer service back onshore.
+Another current trend in customer service is that businesses are bringing things back onshore.
 This trend reflects brands’ need to take customer service more seriously and not treat it as a simple cost-of-sale.
 In 2019, the demand for quality customer service and the trend for onshore contact centres was already growing.

 For example: